Bannerlord-Community-Mods/fbxwrapper-csharp/README.md

-# FBX MENAGER WRAPPER
+# FBX MENAGER WRAPPER (WIP)

 ## Visual Studio 2017

-work in progress...
+- Requires installation of FBX SDK 2019.2, then copy manually all the different versions of "libfbxsdk.lib" in the folder "FbxWrapper\FBXSDK.2019.2\lib"
-require the presence of "libfbxsdk.dll" in the same folder of program, add it manualy please.
+The visual studio pre-compile macro automatically copy to output the correct "libfbxsdk.dll" versions.
+Remember that all your C# executable require the presence of "libfbxsdk.dll" in the same folder.

+- FbxWrapperTest.csproj is used to test the wrapper for managed code

+- I will not convert all fbx sdk class, only those that serve to my purpose.

+- I'm not a programmer but for some reason the code work, if you found compiling issue, ask me to johnwhilemail@gmail.com